Automatic Guided Vehicles (AGV)

 Quiet, Pollution-Free Electric Power

 Powering the system in most early models are two 36-volt DC batteries with four compound-wound, Class-H insulated drive motors connected in a parallel arrangement for 72 volts of supplied power for an entire shift.
 Subsequent models offered optional opportunity charging systems to increase battery life and allow for continuous around-the-clock service.
 Onboard sensors constantly monitor temperature and voltage to prevent motor damage and extend battery life.

 As automated materials handling becomes a more critical component of modern manufacturing, the AGVs designed by Elwell-Parker continue to play an important role in influencing efficiency.
 For example, a malfunction on a crane or conveyor belt can lead to system-wide delays, but with a fleet of two or more automatic guided vehicles, equipment can be serviced with no loss to productivity.

-Elwell-Parker automatic guided vehicles also help set standards of in-process inventory management and control while leading to significant decreases in labor costs.
-Even as automated systems become increasingly complex, the rock-solid foundation of 30 years of Elwell-Parker's automatic guided vehicle technology remain the industry standard.
+Elwell-Parker automatic guided vehicles also helped set standards of in-process inventory management and control while leading to significant decreases in labor costs.
+Even as automated systems become increasingly complex, the rock-solid foundation of Elwell-Parker's automatic guided vehicle technology remain the industry standard.

 We can service, upgrade, or provide parts for any Elwell-Parker vehicle for any application.
 Call 1-800-272-9953 to learn more.